 We are embarked on a precipitous, irreversible decline as a nation.

 This is a response to his own post: American Is Already Gone Mr. Peele's glee about being right overcomes the gloom he is pushing onto you.
 Being right makes Mr. Peele the leader of the pack, and that feels good.
 Follow Mr. Peele and you can feel superior about being one of those who "get it."
 Your mammalian brain cares about social dominance as your life depended on it because in the state of nature, it does.
 Dominant mammals have more surviving offspring than their submissive peers.
 Feeling superior tells your mammal brain that your genes will survive.
 This soothes the pain of accepting the inevitable decay of your body and your handbasket.

 I hate being surrounded by handbasketism.
 I want to be surrounded by people who dare to see the positive in the world.
 But people need a template to organize the chaos of raw detail, so they fall back on handbasketist template because it's available.
-I decided to provide an alternative, as explored in my book Beyond Cynical: Transcend Your Mammalian Negativity.
+I decided to provide an alternative, as explored in my book The Science of Positivity: Stop Negative Thought Patterns By Changing Your Brain Chemistry.
 A simple graphic outlining my positive paradigm is on my website, here.